 Belief: SCSBA believes that all elected school boards should have full fiscal autonomy, and opposes legislation that would remove a local board of trustees' power over the district's fiscal affairs.

 Rationale: Taxing authority is a logical requirement and natural extension of the funding partnership between the state legislature and the local school board.
 Nationally, nearly all school boards have taxing authority.
 Twenty-six districts in South Carolina have no taxing authority at all.
 Following passage of the Property Tax Relief Act of 2006, known as Act 388, no South Carolina school district has full fiscal autonomy.
 As elected officials, school board members need authority for financial decisions to enable them to bear the accountability for the district's instructional programs.
-State law currently establishes the powers and duties of local boards of trustees, including the authority to govern fiscal affairs of school districts.
-Transfer of this authority from a governing school board inherently conflicts with many existing powers and duties of a local board of trustees, including the authority to hire staff, enter into contracts and borrow funds as needed.
+State law currently establishes the powers and duties of local boards of trustees, including the authority from a governing school board inherently conflicts with many existing powers and duties of a local board of trustees, including the authority to hire staff, enter into contracts and borrow funds as needed.